Cista: Purpose and usage

 The cista or cistella was at first thought be a wicker basket used for holding fruits and vegetables and for general agricultural purposes.
 Although these baskets were sometimes square, they were more often cylindrical in shape.
 Over time, cista came to mean a smaller box or casket employed for a variety of purposes.
-This distinguished it from the larger area or chest; on rare occasions, it may have been used in referring to a capsa, or book-box.
+This distinguished it from the larger arca or chest; on rare occasions, it may have been used in referring to a capsa, or book-box.
 The cista believed to be in the private treasure of Gaius Verres may have been a money-box.

 In the Roman comitia, the cista was the ballot-box into which the voters cast their tabellae.
 The form and material of the voters' cista, evidently of wicker or similar work, is represented in an annexed cut from a coin of the Cassia gens.
 In this sense, the cista has often been confused with the sitella, or urn, from which the names of the tribes or centuries were drawn out by lot.

-Another class of cistae, well-known from vase paintings and from a number of preserved metal specimens, are the toilet- or jewel-cases of Italian ladies, often mentioned in connection with children's trinkets, and often recognized in ancient comedies.
-In vase paintings, such cistae are often accompanied by other requisites for the toilet such as mirrors and scent-bottles, leaving no doubt as to the use for which they were intended.
+Another class of cistae, well known from vase paintings and from a number of preserved metal specimens, are the toilet- or jewel-cases of Italian ladies, often mentioned in connection with children's trinkets, and often recognized in ancient comedies.
+In vase paintings, such cistae are often accompanied by other requisites for the toilet such as mirrors and scent-bottles, making clear their use as toiletry receptacles.